-Prerequisite: SPANISH V or AP Spanish V 1 CREDIT
+244 - SPANISH VI Prerequisite: SPANISH V or AP Spanish V

 This course is intended for students who have successfully completed Spanish V or Spanish V AP.
 This course continues the activities of the preceding course with classes conducted primarily in Spanish.
 Students will acquire and apply their proficiencies in the language while increasing their knowledge of Hispanic peoples.
 Students will demonstrate their competencies individually and collaboratively in a variety of classroom activities with a concentration on Spanish conversation.
 The course includes a review of the structure of the language, a variety of cultural and literary readings, and multiple opportunities for oral and written expression.
 This course is also available to aid in the preparation of AP Spanish Literature for students choosing to take that test.
 All Grosse Pointe Public School World Language units and lessons are aligned to State of Michigan and ACTFL (American Council on the Teaching of Foreign Languages) standards incorporating AP College Board Themes designed to prepare students for college, the workplace and to be lifelong learners with the appreciation of other cultures.
-In addition to authentically sourced resources and teacher crafted activities, a textbook will be selected upon approval of Pilot.
+In addition to authentically sourced resources and teacher crafted activities the textbook Perspectivas, Vista Higher Learning (2022) will be used.